BobMoraneRetro/one4all4one-coinopsfriends-bobmorane/README.md

 - [Batocera](https://batocera.org/)
 - [RetroBat](https://www.retrobat.org/)

-** V 1.00 - (2025 05 27) **
+** V 1.00 - (2025 07 07) **

 Description :

-    This theme is a standalone version of the Hyperbat view featured in the All4One4All multi-view theme.
+    This theme is a standalone version of RFE views featured in the All4One4All multi-view theme.
-    It's inspired by the Hyperspin frontend and allows you to assign a theme to each system or even each game.
+    It's inspired by the RetroFE frontend and allows you to assign a different view to each system.

 ---